KodeLaPatate/KodeRequests/README.md

   - colorama
   - os

-🍏 Now I let you discover the application.
+🍏 Now I let you discover the application everything is registered there.